KeyboardKit/website/collections/_posts/2024/2024-09-06-xcode16-breaks-emoji-keyboard-gestures-in-ios18.md

 toot:   https://techhub.social/@keyboardkit/113090688970833001
 ---

-Xcode 16 causes a breaking gesture bug in iOS 18, where the multi-gesture button that is used by all keyboard keys stops working within a scroll view.
-This post describes how KeyboardKit 8.9 will fix it.
+Xcode 16 causes a breaking gesture bug, where multi-gesture buttons stop working in scroll views in iOS 18.
+This affects the emoji keyboard.
+This post describes how KeyboardKit will fix it.

 ![KeyboardKit logo]({{page.image}})